Skip Breadcrumb Links

 If you don't have a health (OHIP) card, you might be eligible for services at a Community Health Centre (CHC).
 Some doctors accept patients who have private health insurance or who pay for services.

 Many settlement and community agencies can help you find health care.
-To find help in your area, go to Services Near Me.

 For More Information